manumaticx/Ti.DrawerLayout/README.md

 PS: Titanium SDK >= 3.3 already use the new android-support-v4.jar

-##Building module on Titanium Studio
+##Building module in Titanium Studio

 - Clone repository
 - Create .project folder